How would India introduce a national digital currency? | DW | 15.02.2022

 "We are carefully and cautiously examining and progressing ahead as there are multiple risks.
 The biggest risks are related to cyber security and the possibility of counterfeiting," RBI governor Shaktikanta Das told local media last week, adding that work on both wholesale and retail models of the CBDC was ongoing.

-By all estimates, the CBDC will be a legal tender issued by a central bank in a digital form, similar to a fiat currency issued in paper and is interchangeable with any other fiat currency.
-The digital currency issued by the RBI would be numbered in units, just like every fiat currency has a unique number.
+By all estimates, the CBDC will be a legal tender issued by the central bank in digital form, similar to the currency issued in paper and interchangeable with any other currency.
+The digital currency issued by the RBI would be numbered in units, just like every traditional banknote has a unique number.
 Only its form is different.

 CBDCs would also potentially enable a more real-time and cost-effective globalization of payment systems, according to the central bank.